 If you get to the point where I did where my wrist was sore, it’s not the end of the world if you want to stop the cutting and just start unwrapping the kisses individually and throwing them into the pile.

-While it might seem like having the full-size candies in the pancake mix could cause issues, they actually ended up turning out pretty well.
+While it might seem like having the full-size discount easter chocolate in the pancake mix could cause issues, they actually ended up turning out pretty well.
 I also ended up only using about half the bag of Hershey Kisses, I can’t imagine what would have happened if the whole thing went in there.

 Grab one of your mixing bowls.

-Pour the chocolate that you just cut up into the bowl.
+Pour the discount Easter chocolate that you just cut up into the bowl.